dataguy2020/documentation/SIMP/README.md

 * Unauthorized Service Prevention

 Authorize the services that you want to run either system wide or selectively by host.
 Disable and report on services that have been enabled without authorization.

+Further information can be found on the SIMP website; [here](https://www.simp-project.com/).

+{{< note >}}
+This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+Make your linode at a minimum the 4GB Shared.
+{{< /note >}}

+## Before You Begin
+1. Ensure that you have followed the [Getting Started](/docs/getting-started/) and [Securing Your Server](/docs/security/securing-your-server/) guides, and the Linode's [hostname is set](/docs/getting-started/#setting-the-hostname).
+2. Make you have your hostname changed to what you want it to be for the duration of your use of SIMP.
+Changing DNS is not complex but is alot of administrative work.

+  Edit /etc/hosts to have the correct hostname for the internal IP Address

+  Edit /etc/hostname to have the correct hostname

+  Edit /etc/sysconfig/network if it all ready has your hostname and change it

+  Run hostnamectl set-hostname #newHostName

+3. Update the server
+ - yum update